-Trimethoprim and sulfamethoxazole cross the placenta and their safety in pregnant women has not been established.Case-control studies have shown that there may be an association between exposure to folate antagonists and birth defects in humans.
+There are not any adequate data from the use of co-trimoxazole in pregnant women.
+Case-control studies have shown that there may be an association between exposure to folate antagonists and birth defects in humans.

-Trimethoprim is a folate antagonist and, in animal studies, both agents have been shown to cause foetal abnormalities.
-Co-Trimoxazole should not be used in pregnancy, particularly in the first trimester, unless clearly necessary.
-Folate supplementation should be considered if Co-Trimoxazole is used in pregnancy.
+Trimethoprim is a folate antagonist and, in animal studies, both agents have been shown to cause foetal abnormalities

+Co-trimoxazole should not be used in pregnancy, particularly in the first trimester, unless clearly necessary.
+Folate supplementation should be considered if co-trimoxazole is used in pregnancy.

 Sulfamethoxazole competes with bilirubin for binding to plasma albumin.
-As significantly maternally derived drug levels persist for several days in the newborn, there may be a risk of precipitating or exacerbating neonatal hyperbilirubinaemia, with an associated theoretical risk of kernicterus, when Co-Trimoxazole is administered to the mother near the time of delivery.
+As significantly maternally derived drug levels persist for several days in the newborn, there may be a risk of precipitating or exacerbating neonatal hyperbilirubinaemia, with an associated theoretical risk of kernicterus, when co-trimoxazole is administered to the mother near the time of delivery.
 This theoretical risk is particularly relevant in infants at increased risk of hyperbilirubinaemia, such as those who are preterm and those with glucose-6-phosphate dehydrogenase deficiency.